Learning and Selfconfirming Equilibria in Network Games: Local externalities

-Our previous results from Section \ref{sec:SCE}, about the characterization of selfconfirming equilibria, state that we can choose any subset of agents and have them inactive in a SCE.
-However we cannot ensure that the other agents are active, because their best response in the reduced game could be null.
-The next result goes in the direction of specifying under which sufficient conditions this does not happen.
-Given the matrix $\mathbf{Z}$, and given $J\subseteq I$, we call $\mathbf{Z}_{J}$ the submatrix who has only rows and columns corresponding to the elements of $J$.
+Our previous results, about the characterization of selfconfirming equilibria, state that we can choose any subset $J\subseteq I_{0}$ of agents and have them inactive in an SCE.
+However, we cannot ensure that the other agents are active, because their best response in the reduced game could be to stay inactive, since the Nash equilibrium of the reduced game in which only agents in $I\backslash J$ are considered may have both active and inactive agents.
+The next result goes in the direction of specifying under what sufficient conditions this does not happen.
+Given the matrix $\mathbf{Z} $, and given $J\subseteq I$, we call $\mathbf{Z}_{J}$ the submatrix which has only rows and columns corresponding to the elements of $J$.